 - Accurate reports save time in accident reconstruction and legal proceedings

 - Effective Control by the Fleet Manager

-- Driver behavior can be monitored and short - comings addressed
+- Driver behaviour can be monitored and short-comings addressed

 - Reduction of Liability and Maintenance Costs

-With these products the driving behaviour of drivers of a fleet are monitored directly while they drive and this information can be transmitted to the business, fleet manager and insurance company.
-The insurance company is able to accurately assess the risks presented by those drivers of having accidents and to charge insurance premiums accordingly.
+With these products, the driving behaviour of drivers of a fleet is monitored directly while they drive and this information can be transmitted to the business, fleet manager and the insurance company.
+The insurance company is able to accurately assess the risks presented by those drivers having accidents and charge insurance premiums accordingly.

 What should business owners look for in fleet insurance?

 It is important that an effective consultation process and full disclosure of all material facts lead to the insurance agreement.
 It may be advisable to gain other third-party confirmation of the ability and experience of the fleet insurance company.
 The fleet insurance industry is highly competitive and it is important to make well-informed decisions.